 The firm offers 'in-kind' support to Voscur through provision of meeting space.
 Voscur is a charity that provides direct support services and specialist advice to voluntary organisations and social enterprises across Bristol.

-The firm offers 'in-kind' support to Square Food Foundation through provision of meeting space.
+The firm offers 'in-kind' support to One25 through provision of meeting space.
 One25 reaches out to women trapped in, or vulnerable to, street sex work, supporting them to break free and build new lives away from violence, poverty and addiction.

 They are a Bristol based charity, founded in 1995, and the only organisation specifically supporting street sex-working women.